 Conventional Impressions

-Alginate: Used for crowns and bridges, alginate impressions involve a mixture of alginate powder and water.
-This material captures the initial impression of the teeth and surrounding structures.
+Alginate: Alginate impressions for crowns and bridges are made with a combination of alginate powder and water.
+The materials are able to capture an initial impression of the teeth and the surrounding structures.

 Digital Impressions